 Frequently Asked Questions

-Coconut Grove leads with +21.8% year-over-year growth in single-family home median sale price, followed by Coral Gables at +6.0% and Glenvar Heights at +2.2% (resale only).
-Two neighborhoods saw modest declines: Pinecrest (-6.0%) and Palmetto Bay (-2.7%).
-South Miami and Kendall were essentially flat.
+Coconut Grove leads with +19.5% year-over-year growth in single-family home median sale price, followed by Coral Gables at +4.6% and Kendall at +2.2%.
+Glenvar Heights (resale only) is +2.2%.
+Pinecrest (-6.0%), South Miami (-5.6%), and Palmetto Bay (-2.7%) saw declines.
+High Pines + Ponce-Davis posted the largest headline pullback at -9.5%, though that is mix-driven; Ponce-Davis on a like-for-like basis ticked up 3.6%.
 All figures are based on MLS closed SFH sales, April 2025 through March 2026.

 Ready to Get Specific?